home-assistant/home-assistant.io/source/_components/thermostat.eq3btsmart.markdown

 sharing: true
 footer: true
 logo: eq3.gif
-ha_category: Thermostat
+ha_category: Deprecated
 ha_iot_class: "Local Poll"
 ---

-**This platform has been deprecated in favor of a "climate" platform and will be removed in the future.
+**This platform has been deprecated in favor of a "[climate](/components/climate.eq3btsmart/)" platform and will be removed in the future.
 Please use the climate platform.**

 This platform allows you to integrate EQ3 Bluetooth Smart Thermostats.